 Therapists work in different ways with regard to what happens between sessions.
 For example, some couple therapists often give their clients “homework” assignments, while others do not.
 Some therapists and clients believe that homework speeds up their therapy process while others consider this a burden — especially in a very busy life.
 This issue can be negotiated with your therapist.
 Consider what will/ might work best for you.
 In general, the more time and effort you commit to putting into practice what you have learned in sessions, the more successful the therapy is likely to be for you.
 How structured or unstructured, or time-consuming this work at home will be, will be up to you.

 If you feel motivated and committed to speeding up the therapeutic process, you can plan and participate in regularly scheduled relationship centered discussions in-between the sessions with your therapist.
-For help with this effort, see my article (which can be found on this website) entitled “Guidelines for Talking With Your Partner About Significant Shared Relationship Issues.”
+For help with this effort, see my article (which can be found on this website) entitled “Guidelines for Talking with Your Partner About Significant Shared Relationship Issues.”

 Giving Feedback to the Therapist and the Therapist Adjusting to This

 As the therapy sessions go on, make sure you give a great deal of feedback to your therapist as to what is working well, and what is not, for the two of you.
 Your therapist very much needs this feedback in order to best help and respond to you.
 Each couple’s needs and preferences are unique.
 All therapy that is effective must be adjusted and tailored to these unique needs and preferences.
-One size (with regard to therapy approaches) does not fit all.
+One size (with regard to therapy approaches) does not fit all!
 An effective and competent therapist needs to be flexible in his/ her approaches with you, and needs to know many different possible ways of working with you.
 Put metaphorically, a highly skilled therapist has more tools in his/her toolbox with which to work.

 Assessment of problems and devising possible solutions are ongoing processes.
 As clients, you are assessing your therapist as much as he or she is assessing you.
 This is indeed a “two-way street” — an ever-growing, changing, and evolving, working partnership.
-Continuous communication between therapist and clients needs to be direct, honest, complete, and clear.
+Continuous communication between therapist and clients needs to be direct, honest, comprehensive, and clear.

-How to Best End Work With Your Therapist
+How to Best End Work with Your Therapist

 How you end work with you therapist is crucial.
 It is extremely important that you inform your therapist at the beginning of a session, that you plan to discontinue your sessions with him/ her.
 Just as it is so important to thoroughly talk things out with your partner before you decide to “break up,” separate, or divorce, it is so therapeutically important for you to talk openly and without censorship about the reasons why you want to “terminate” sessions.
 This kind of upfront and direct communication is a challenge for most people.

 There is a great deal to be learned by “putting everything on the table” before ending the relationship.
 One of the least effective things you can do (but quite tempting for some people) is to “take the easy way out” by avoiding any direct “confrontation” with the therapist.
-It is my strong opinion that it is not in your medium or long-term best interest to quit therapy by leaving a message on the therapist’s answering machine or voice mail canceling the next scheduled appointment — with no intention of ever talking to the therapist again.
+It is my strong opinion that it is not in your medium or long-term best interest to quit therapy by leaving a message on the therapist’s voice mail canceling the next scheduled appointment — with no intention of ever talking to the therapist again.

 So very much can be learned about your relationship with your partner, and about yourself, by having a final session with your therapist.
 To not have such a session is a significant, lost opportunity.
 I strongly believe that assertively talking out your points of view directly with a therapist is far more beneficial to “enacting” (or “acting out” as it was termed in the past).
 In an enactment, one expresses oneself through one’s actions or behaviors as opposed to communicating directly by using words.